 A film screening with Jamaican designer Neville Wisdom, whose self-titled clothing boutique in New Haven has become a local favorite.
 The event will include a screening of the documentary film The Wisdom of Fashion, which goes behind the scenes into Wisdom’s creative process.
 Wisdom has been designing for more than 25 years and mentors aspiring designers.

-The Wisdom of Fashion
+The Wisdom in Fashion

 Neville Wisdom is the Head Designer and Owner of the Neville Wisdom clothing label based in New Haven, Connecticut.
 Neville began designing and creating clothing at the age of fifteen, and learned many aspects of the trade from watching a local tailor in his small rural town in Jamaica.
 Neville is mostly self taught, having picked up his love for creating clothing from a combination of necessity and originality––straying from the norm even as a child.